uw-midsun/fwxvi/projects/can_communication/README.md

     - How does it work? (architectural overview, e.g. what each module's purpose is or how data flows through the firmware) -->
 # can_communication
+Sample application that echo's the CAN messages received.